UCLCheminformatics/ScaffoldGraph/README.md

 ```
 ### Install with pip
 ```
+# Basic installation.
 pip install scaffoldgraph

+# Install with ipycytoscape.
+pip install scaffoldgraph[vis]

+# Install with rdkit-pypi (Linux, MacOS).
+pip install scaffoldgraph[rdkit]

+# Install with all optional packages.
+pip install scaffoldgraph[rdkit, vis]
 ```
 __Warning__: rdkit cannot be installed with pip, so must be installed through [other means]('https://www.rdkit.org/docs/Install.html')

+__Update (17/06/21)__: rdkit can now be installed through the [rdkit-pypi](https://pypi.org/project/rdkit-pypi/) wheels for
+Linux and MacOS, and can be installed alongside ScaffoldGraph optionally (see above instructions).

 --------------------------------------------------------------------------------